movielibrarian/.github.io/index.md

 ## About the Historian

 Abby Welch is a rising senior studying Media and Cinema Arts Major with a concentration in Screenwriting.
 She has completed her minor in Spanish and is pursuing a minor in History.
 She will attend Indiana University for a fifth year in the ALA accredited 4+1 Masters in Library Sciences Program.
-This summer she will study in Los Angeles with the Media School's Semester in LA program, interning with Tucker Tooley Entertainment.
+This summer she will study in Los Angeles with the Media School's Semester in LA program, interning with Aggregate Films, Inc.